tanepiper/sublime-todomanager/README.md

 * Todo: Open file
 * Todo: Purge

-All have keybindings for Windows, Mac and Linux (untested).
+All have keybindings for Windows, Mac and Linux (untested) and the add functions also now include context menu items so you can quickly add at the current location with the right click of a mouse.

 Adding a todo
 -------------